Frequently Asked Questions About Life Coaching

 -

 Absolutely.
-Many of my clients are in their late teens or early twenties—figuring out life after high school, navigating early adulthood, or wrestling with big questions like “what now?”
+Many of my clients are in their late teens or early twenties, figuring out life after high school, navigating early adulthood, or asking the big questions like “What now” and “What do I actually want”.

 -